 Step 2: Kill the Weeds

-Once the moss is gone and the weeds are dead I can prepare the soil by topping with a thin layer of compost; I’ll use topsoil to fill in low spots and holes to create a level, even surface.
+Once the moss is gone and weeds are dead, prepare the soil by topping with a thin layer of compost.
+Use topsoil to fill in low spots and holes, creating a level surface.